otonyoadmin/knowledgebaseotonyo/pages/01.home/20.identities-and-idendifications/item.md

         - Identifications
 ---

-Within Agile Self Management identities and identifications are similar in core nature as they are both considered as holons.
+Within Agile Self Management identities and identifications are similar in core nature as they are both considered as hierarchy holons, where desires have been previously objectified.

 * Identities can be personal 'I' identities such as I am a sister (sibling), I am a supervisor (work role), I am a friend (personal role).
 They can also be internal 'I' identities related to recursive mindset identities which Self reflect, such as my-Critic-I, which critically reflects upon an event or person or my-Optimistic-I which always sees the glass half full with regard to an event or a person.